 - Baking.
 All commercial ovens must stick to strictly prescribed heating and cooling sequences.
 This helps ensure that all necessary reactions take place.

 - Motion control.
 All motion control systems utilize some form of PID control.
-These systems, however, require some particular kind of a controller because the response is faster in these systems.
+These systems, however, require some particular kind of controller because the response is faster in these systems.

 6、Summary